What Are Infectious Diseases?

 Many infectious diseases, such as measles and chickenpox, can be prevented by vaccines.
 Frequent and thorough hand-washing also helps protect you from most infectious diseases.
 (From the Mayo Clinic, Infectious Diseases page)

-Following these tips can reduce the risk of infectious diseases:
+Following these tips can reduce the risk of transmission of infectious diseases:

 - Wash your hands.
 This is especially important before and after preparing food, before eating, and after using the toilet.
 And try not to touch your eyes, nose or mouth with your hands, as that's a common way germs enter the body.